 All About Herbs

-If you have ever had sore muscles, back pain, or aching feet cured by a Moon Valley product; chances are, arnica played a big role in your relief.
 Since the 16th century, when an indigenous North American tribe used it to prepare tea for easing back pain, arnica has been an integral part of folk and homeopathic remedies for various ailments.
 The happy, bright yellow, daisy-like flower also referred to as Wolf’s Bane and mountain tobacco is a perennial native to central Europe, Siberian Mountains, and the majestic mountains of British Columbia.
 There are multiple types of arnica grown worldwide, but the most common used medicinally is Arnica montana.

 While Arnica montana is an amazing remedy for all types of aches, pains and ailments; it is also gaining popularity in the beauty and personal care world.
 Arnica infused products are being used by chiropractors, massage therapists, and pedicurists around the world to help bring relief to patients and clients.
 It is also frequently used by professional athletes as a pre-activity supplement to thwart muscle and joint soreness.
-The anti-inflammatory properties are an effective way to reduce under-eye puffiness, and in turn is being added to some modern eye creams.
+It's properties are an effective way to reduce under-eye puffiness, and in turn is being added to some modern eye creams.
 There are also new reports of arnica being used in hair tonics and dandruff preparations.

 A variety of methods are available to utilize arnica; by making a tea, ointment, or tincture; though ingesting arnica orally should only be done with supervision from an herbalist or physician.
 Here at Moon Valley, we capture the essence of arnica by steeping it in in safflower seed oil for 24-48 hours.
 We the strain the bulk of the oil out and then run the leftover arnica through an herb press to extract every last bit possible.